CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

    docker compose up -d graphdb
    ```

-3. Access the GraphDB GUI of FDP2:
+3. Access the GraphDB GUI for FDP2:
    `http://<ip_of_fdp2>:7200`

 4. Create a new repository: `fdp-store`

-5. Import the updated metadata:
+5. Import the updated RDF metadata:
    - Go to **Import > Upload RDF Files**
    - Upload `new_statements.jsonld`
    - Under **Target Graph**, tick the checkbox for **"From Data"**